What's the Best Age for Kids to Get a Smartphone?

 - Walking to school alone

-- After-school activities
+- After-school activities and tuition

 - Parent work schedules